Update your browser to view this website correctly. Update my browser now

 Think carefully about the words you use - an interview with Maxine Mawhinney

-Emotional engagement in sales - an informal interview at home (you even get to see my office bookcase!)
+Emotional engagement in sales - an informal interview at home (you even get to see Lee's new office bookcase!)

 Some delightful audience reactions filmed straight after an event ...